wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 It may have a `<body>` placeholder which will be replaced with some text containing more information about the error.

 DEFAULT: `https://phabricator.wikimedia.org/maniphest/task/edit/form/1/?title=Wikidata+Bridge+error&description=${body}&tags=Wikidata-Bridge`

+### Tags

+These settings define [change tags][Help:Tags] that should be added to different edits.
+All of them default to the empty list, meaning that no tags are added by default;
+when you configure them, you also have to create those tags on the target repository via Special:Tags.

+#### linkItemTags
+List of tags to be added to edits made via the sitelink management UI (linking a page to another page).
+Due to caching, changes to this setting may take up to a day to take effect.

+DEFAULT: `[]`

+See also these related settings:
+- [dataBridgeEditTags]
+- [updateRepoTags]

 ### Miscellaneous